 As Needed, Effective Nutritional Support for Migraine and Headache Sufferers*

-MigreLief-NOW is a truly effective, non-prescription nutritional support for neurological and whole body comfort when you need it most.* A beneficial option for men, women, and children ages 2 and older, without the side-effects associated with the chronic use of NSAIDs, analgesics, and anti-inflammatories.
+MigreLief-NOW provides powerful, fast acting, non-prescription nutritional support for neurological and whole body comfort when you need it most.* An effective option without the negative side-effects associated with OTC drugs.

 does not cause rebound headaches

 does not contain butterbur, wheat, gluten, salt, soy, milk or dairy, nuts, corn, caffeine, or artificial flavorings or preservatives, non-GMO and vegan

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 MigreLief-NOW — Fast-Acting for When You Need It Most

 Serving Size: 2 Capsules • 30 Servings per Bottle